IEEE Transactions on Robotics

 Be judicious in the use of the Revise and Resubmit as Short recommendation.
 In general, avoid the use of a Revise and Resubmit as Short recommendation for a Regular submission unless the paper would be improved by shortening.
 Do not use this recommendation simply to express reservations about the significance of the results.
 If the results will not be significant enough for publication in T-RO even after revision, the submission should be rejected.
 Revise and Resubmit as Short recommendations should be accompanied by a report that is specific as to how the paper should be shortened to meet the page limit for a Short paper.

 Do not be biased to issue an Accept or Conditionally Accept recommendation to the revision of a paper that received a Revise and Resubmit decision.
 There is a natural tendency to “reward” authors with an Accept or Conditionally Accept decision if they have invested effort to revise their paper.
 There should be no such bias in reviewing the paper, which is effectively a new paper.

 T-RO is a comprehensive robotics journal with a limited page budget, and we can only publish novel papers that report on contributions of high research significance and impact, on topics that are of interest to the robotics research community.
 Reject is the appropriate decision for papers that do not meet these criteria.

-Nothing prevents authors from resubmitting a revised version of a rejected manuscript, but the Reject decision signals to authors that a mere revision is also likely to be rejected, so a revision is not encouraged.
+Nothing prevents authors from resubmitting a revised version of a rejected manuscript, but the Reject decision signals to authors that a mere revision is also likely to be rejected, so a revision is discouraged.
 If authors do submit a revision, the submission must be accompanied by a separate file with a clear response to the AE’s summary and the reviews, including indications of how the paper has been modified in response.

 3.5.5 Editorial Reject (RE)